Spinel: Color and Magnetism

 Cobalt Spinel

 Pure blue color in a natural Spinel is a sure sign that the gem is a genuine Cobalt Spinel.
 But whether iron or cobalt is the dominant chromophore may not always be obvious simply by looking at the color, or by checking the absorption spectrum with a hand-held spectroscope.
-Analysis with a spectrometer is a better means to determine whether or not cobalt is primarily responsible for the blue color.
-Cobalt shows slightly different absorption features on a spectrometer graph than does iron.
+Analysis with a spectrometer is a better means to determine whether or not cobalt is primarily responsible for the color.
+Cobalt shows different absorption features on a spectrometer graph than does iron.

 Cobalt Spinel, 2.59ct., Viet Nam